Experimentally validated quantum-secure federated learning over a multi-user quantum network: Materials and methods

-\textbf{Protocol of quantum network.} We employed a four-phase MDI QKD protocol~\cite{gu2022experimental} between each pair of participants to generate quantum secret keys.
+We employed a four-phase MDI-QKD protocol~\cite{gu2022experimental} between each pair of participants to generate quantum secret keys.
 To illustrate this process, we use the example of Alice and Bob with an untrusted third party, Eve.
 All other user pairs in the network follow this same protocol to obtain their quantum secret keys.

 (1) Alice and Bob choose the $X$ basis with the probability $p_x$ and the $Y$ basis with the probability $p_y$ ($p_y = 1 - p_x$).
 For the $X$ basis, they prepare $\ket{e^{\mathbf{i}k_x\pi}\sqrt{\mu}}$ where $k_x$ is the logic bit value ($k_x \in \{0, 1\}$) and $\mu$ is the pulse intensity.
 For the $Y$ basis, they prepare $\ket{e^{\mathbf{i}(k_y+1/2)\pi}\sqrt{\mu}}$ where $k_y$ is the logic bit value ($k_y \in \{0, 1\}$).